emmahone/DNS-101/README.md

 The ndots option can be used to prevent the DNS resolver from performing unnecessary domain searches and lookups for non-fully qualified domain names.
 By setting ndots to a value appropriate for the organization's domain naming conventions, the DNS resolver can more efficiently and accurately resolve domain names to IP addresses.

-# glibc vs musl
+# glibc vs musl-libc
-Both glibc and musl are C libraries used in Linux-based operating systems.
+Both glibc and musl-libc are C libraries used in Linux-based operating systems.
 The main difference between them when it comes to DNS lookup is the implementation of the DNS resolver.

 In glibc, the DNS resolver is implemented using a daemon called "nscd" (Name Service Caching Daemon).
 When a DNS lookup is requested, the nscd daemon first checks its cache for the result.
 If the result is not found in the cache, it queries the DNS server specified in the /etc/resolv.conf file.
 The result is then cached for future use.

-In musl, on the other hand, the DNS resolver is implemented as a static library linked into the application.
+In musl-libc, on the other hand, the DNS resolver is implemented as a static library linked into the application.
 When a DNS lookup is requested, the library queries the DNS server specified in the /etc/resolv.conf file directly, without using a caching daemon.
 This means that musl clients do not have a caching mechanism, and each DNS lookup results in a separate query to the DNS server.

 Overall, the main difference between glibc and musl when it comes to DNS lookup is the caching mechanism.
 Glibc clients use a caching daemon to speed up subsequent DNS lookups, while musl clients do not cache results and query the DNS server directly each time.